Discarded File Cabinets, an Old Copier, and Discounted Prices

 Restore Global has helped procure puppy food and dog treats valued at thousands of dollars for the American Pit Bull Foundation to use in their growing program.
 Founder Sara Enos says that with Restore Global on the lookout for items that can benefit her organization, it frees her to work on important initiatives.
 “Restore Global’s donations help alleviate fundraising, eliminate shipping fees, and allow me to refocus my time and energy on program development and other needs.
 We’re incredibly grateful,” she says.

 As for Greg, he’s grateful too.
 “The Pitt Bull Foundation has a lot of moving parts,” he says.
-“If you can remove one of those moving parts – like having to get dog food donated — the whole machine operates more efficiently.”
+“If you can remove one of those moving parts, like having to get dog food donated, the whole machine operates more efficiently.”
 Not having to raise money for puppy food means the Foundation can focus more on training dogs and their people, an aspect that directly benefits Greg.
-And Angela benefits too.
-“Delilah takes a lot of the emotional burden off of my wife,” he says.
-“Angela’s no longer the one who has to wake me out of my nightmares,” he explains.
+Angela also benefits.
+“Delilah takes a lot of the emotional burden off of my wife.
+Angela’s no longer the one who has to wake me out of my nightmares,” he explains.
 That’s Delilah’s job now.
-And sometimes, when Delilah senses Angela’s having a hard day, the dog will curl up in Angela’s lap, or lean into her a little, too.
+Sometimes, when Delilah senses Angela’s having a hard day, she will curl up in Angela’s lap or lean into her a little too.

 In his darkest days, Greg says Delilah is an incentive to keep going.
 “I can’t leave her,” he says.
 “Just her being near me, that support is huge.
 And she’s non-judgmental,” he explains.
 “She gives me unconditional love.
 That’s astoundingly uplifting.”